bianshifeng/LightAct-UE4/README.md

 - **Write to shared memory**: This node is used to write data to shared memory handle.
 It takes in a *Map of Strings to Strings* and converts it to JSON before writing it to shared memory.
 - **Close shared memory**: this node is for closing shared memory handle.
 It should be called once before quitting the game.
 The *Handle Name* property should be the same as in the *Open shared memory* node.
 In most cases you'll want to connect it to **Event EndPlay** node.

+## Troubleshooting
+If you encounter any build errors, try opening the *.sln* file in Visual Studio and do a *Clean solution* and then *Build solution*.
+If these 2 actions succeeded you should be able to open the project.

 ## Additional help
 Additional help is available on:
 - [Lightact YouTube UE Playlist](https://www.youtube.com/playlist?list=PLcNPGta1d2XDcSsz8zcW0f2lPSawnW3mR)